Dispatch-Aware Deep Neural Network for Optimal Transmission Switching: Introduction

 To address the second challenge, some studies incorporate feasibility mechanisms during inference.
-One common approach is to combine learning with optimization by warm starting a solver using predicted switching actions, allowing feasibility to be enforced through a conventional OPF or MILP solver \cite{pineda2024learning}.
+One common approach is to combine learning with optimization by warm starting a solver using predicted switching actions, allowing feasibility to be enforced through a conventional OPF or MIP solver \cite{pineda2024learning}.
 Other methods apply feasibility checks followed by OPF-based correction steps if the predicted topology leads to constraint violations \cite{bugaje2023real}.
 However, the performance after post-processing is not guaranteed, as reported in \cite{kim2022projection}.
-Furthermore, these methods typically rely on labeled data during training, which involves significant computational overhead in preparing labels.
+Furthermore, these methods typically rely on labeled data during training, which involves significant computational overhead to prepare.
 Machine learning approaches for OTS, such as line-ranking and algorithm-selection methods \cite{yang2019line}, also require labeled optimal switching decisions.
-Thus, these works do not resolve the first challenge about label dependence.
+Thus, these works do not resolve the first challenge about label dependency.

-Although existing methods address either label dependence or feasibility, none explicitly tackle the third challenge.
+Although existing methods address either label dependency or feasibility, none explicitly tackle the third challenge.
 Most prior work evaluates learning models under fixed network constraints, without considering variability in system parameters.
 As a result, their performance can significantly degrade or remain unchanged when constraint settings change.
-This lack of adaptability limits their applicability in real system operations, where constraint variability is common \cite{wallnerstrom2014impact}.
-Although learning-based OPF methods have investigated generalization under varying network information \cite{chen2022meta, liu2022topology}, no comparable studies have validated this capability in the context of OTS.
+This lack of adaptability limits their applicability in real-world system operations, where constraint variability is common \cite{wallnerstrom2014impact}.
+Although learning-based OPF methods have investigated generalization under varying network information \cite{liu2022topology}, no studies have validated this capability in the context of OTS.